 There are some recipes so timeless that they’re known across borders and cultures with the only change being their name.
+Wild mushrooms with garlic and parsley, or persillade, is one of those dishes.

 In France, this would be called mushrooms with persillade.
 In Italian it’s known as mushrooms “la loro morte” roughly “cooked to their death”, a romantically macabre way of describing something.
 In Spain mushrooms are cooked similarly, but most of the time I see Saffron milkcaps or “rovellons” being used all by themselves.